amohanti/customer-api-example/README.md

 **4. The customer API has the ability to create a single customer and return the ID as well as update/delete customer by ID**

+**5. The customer attributes used in the API are First Name, Last Name and Addresses which is a collection of multiple addresses that a customer can have e.g. primary and secondary address**

+**6. HTTP status codes common to GET, POST, PUT/PATCH and DELETE are 401: Unauthorized, 500: Internal Server Error and 504: Gateway Timeout**

+**8. HTTP status code common to /{id}: GET, PUT/PATCH and DELETE is 404: Not Found**

+**7. HTTP status codes specific to GET is 200: Success/Ok and specific to POST is 201: Created**

 ## Use Case 1: Comments